kushal-maurya/Id-Card-Generator/README.md

 ## How to start the application?

-- Run this command to start the Express, React and Nginx Servers
+- Run this command to start the Express, React and NGINX Servers
   ```bash
   docker-compose up -d
   ```